wp-plugins/theme-options/readme.txt

 1. Upload the `theme-options` folder and its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. To use the plugin, go to 'Theme Options Panel' under the 'Appearance' menu in WordPress
+1. Some code snippets may place options on the 'Snippet Options' page or create their own page.

+== Features ==

+1. Management of code in file and database form.
+1. Backend code editor with code highlighting.
+1. Hook Converting for code snippets.
+1. Activate, copy, create, deactivate, delete, edite, and upload code.
+1. Turns off code snippets that cause fatal errors.
+1. Filtering of code snippets by status, author, storage type, and tags.
+1. Bulk activate, deactivate, and delete.
+1. Pre-packed code snippets: theme image management, favicon, comment highlighting, custom background & logo header, author section in post, and Element formatting.

 == Frequently Asked Questions ==